 Reserved only for the boldest of the bold are neon colors!
 There’s no better way to brighten your look, and create a striking contrast against dark eyes.
-Pairing with bangs and face-framing layers helps further show-off your features.
+Pairing with side bangs and face-framing layers helps further show-off your features.

 #21: Long Waves with Subtle Highlights

-There are tons of Asian hairstyles that you can do with really long hair to bring out its natural beauty.
+There are tons of cute Asian hairstyles that you can do with really long hair to bring out its natural beauty.
 Elaine Tan has graced her dainty long locks with soft beach waves and added a lovely side fringe.
-The subtle golden brown highlights introduces another portion of sophistication and style into Elaine’s look.
+The subtle golden brown highlights introduce another portion of sophistication and style into Elaine’s look.